Azure Boards

 Install Free forever for one project.

-Install the Marketplace extension, add your pipeline ID, and deploy from a work item in minutes.
+Install BranchDeploy from the Marketplace, open Project Settings, add your pipeline ID, and deploy from a work item in minutes.

 Requirements